-Tonga, Tuvalu and Fijian Language Weeks will be celebrated online due to COVID-19.
+Tonga, Tuvalu, Fijian, Niue and Tokelau Language Weeks will be celebrated online due to COVID-19.

 More details on online activities will be coming soon.

 Pacific languages, cultures and identity are essential to the health, wellbeing and lifetime success of Pacific peoples and their communities in Aotearoa.